Em-Garde: A Propose-Match Framework for Proactive Streaming Video Understanding: More Results and Analysis

 \subsection{Analysis of IGPP proposals before and after RL}

-\cref{fig:proposals} show more examples of IGPP proposals before and after RL.
+We analyze how proposals evolve from supervised fine-tuning (SFT) to reinforcement learning (RL) and how they affects triggering behavior.
+As an example shown in \cref{fig:ablation1}, after SFT, proposals are already aligned to the target events, but they might focus on concepts which not only appear when the response should be given (poor temporal alignment) or too abstract for the perception module (poor perceptual groundability).
+For example, in the query “When the score for O'Sullivan changes to 24, output ‘24’”, all proposals given by the model before RL include “O’Sullivan”, which appears often in the video and distracts the LPMM.
+While plausible at a semantic level, these proposals can confuse the LPMM, making the model sensitive to irrelevant scene changes.

+After RL, proposals consistently shift toward temporal-aligned, perceptual-grounded visual cues.
+They focus on specific objects and their interactions which appears exactly when the response should be given (e.g. the number 24 displayed in red) and improve redundancy by listing different viewpoints and layouts.
+This shows that by learning which visual cues suit the LPMM better, the model learns to generate proposals that can effectively guide triggering decisions.
+Additional qualitative examples and analyses are provided in the supplementary material. \cref{fig:proposals} show more examples of IGPP proposals before and after RL.
 The comparison show that after RL, IGPP consistently produce more temporal-aligned and perceptual-grounded proposals.
 The redundancy of the proposals is improved by enumerating possible detailed actions, viewpoints and objects.
 The IGPP also utilize the sampled video frames better to include objects and background information which is not in the query, but can help make trigger decisions (e.g. "MARRAKESH", "red and black container").